rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  And these were departures of Western companies because of the sanctions.
 *  Absolutely.
 *  And you would go to malls and it would just feel like a dead zone.
-*  Malls shuttered, dark hallways.
-*  You could see what was no longer available to you as a Russian consumer.
+*  Those shuttered, dark hallways, you could see what was no longer available to you as
+*  a Russian consumer.
 *  And now all that has changed.
 *  But I don't know, there's also a lot of new stores like Be Free and DJ.
 *  Like I don't know what that is.
 *  Oh, but that's a Russian brand, right?
 *  Of course, Zara and H&M have been replaced by stores that we in the States have never
-*  heard of.
-*  But you could still get a lot of the same goods.
+*  heard of, but you could still get a lot of the same goods.
 *  It seemed like your average mall, teenagers walking around drinking soda.
 *  One of the big questions I get from friends back home is, did you try the fake Coca-Cola,
 *  Dobrykola, the new brand that has essentially taken over all of Coca-Cola's business inside